corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 ### Check your work

-After you have written the `BoardingTicket` state, check your code against the sample below.
-Your code should look like this:
+After you have written the `BoardingTicket` state, your code should look like this:

 ```kotlin
 package net.corda.missionMars.states